 \subsection{Ablation Study}

 To evaluate the components in SPU-Net, including the coarse-to-fine framework (i.e., removing the self-attention unit) and loss function terms, we remove each of them and generate upsampling results for testing models.
 Specifically, we remove the self-attention unit (No self-attention, NSA), the learnable grids (No learnable grid, NLG), the hierarchical grids (No hierarchical grid, NHG), the reconstruction term (No reconstruction term, NRT), the uniform loss (No uniform term, NUT) and the self-projection term (No self-projection term, NST), respectively.
 All above ablation studies are compared with the full network pipeline (Baseline) and we also show the results of adding supervision at the middle folding layer (AS).
 Specifically, we apply a single-direction CD loss to constrain the folding process in the AS setting.
 In addition, we also replace the whole coarse-to-fine framework with the generator of PU-GAN as a new baseline (Generator of PU-GAN, GP) to show the effectiveness of our coarse-to-fine framework.
 The results in Table \ref{table:ablation} suggest that all key components play an important role in improving the performance of our SPU-Net, where the network components and the loss function work together to capture the inherent upsampling patterns.
-In particular, we show the visualization results in Figure \ref{fig:wwo}, which demonstrate the effectiveness of self-projection optimization in projecting noisy points to the underlying object surface itself.
+In particular, we show the visualization results in Figure \ref{fig:sp}, which demonstrate the effectiveness of the self-projection loss function in optimizing noisy points to the underlying object surface itself.
 To intuitively show the impact of the folding settings, some qualitative results are displayed in Figure \ref{fig:grids}, including without hierarchical grids (w/o HG), only hierarchical grids (HG), adding supervision in the middle folding layer (AS) and our base model (Baseline).
 The results show that the hierarchical grids are important for constraining the point distribution of point upsampling.
 And some middle supervision might be helpful for optimizing the final distribution of points.